-Some topics that are covered include methods for serving warrants, DOJ representation, legal update, and verbal judo just to name a few.
+Some topics that are covered include methods for service warrants, CLETS entries, skip tracing, purging warrants and extradition just to name a few.

 Please note -- attendees must be with a law enforcement agency and I.D. will be required when attending the training conference.